ibarsi/go-flux-yourself/README.md

 Higher-Order React Component, which takes a reducer and returns a function that wraps a React component with the functionality needed to handle actions and maintain state through the logic defined in the reducer.

 The wrapped component is provided with the following props:
-* `state` - This is essentially the "real" state of the component.
+* `state: Object` - This is essentially the "real" state of the component.
 This is not to be confused with the `this.state` property provided when extending `React.Component`.
 All that state management is handled by this component wrapper, so the state _your_ components should be concerned with (as defined by your actions and reducers) can be found here.
-* `dispatch` - Plain-old event emitter used to dispatch your actions.
+* `dispatch: (action) => void` - Plain-old event emitter used to dispatch your actions.
 These actions are then interpreted by your reducer and the appropriate state mutations are applied and stored in the `state` prop.

 Example usage: